norlab-ulaval/workshop_field_robotics_icra2025/README.md

 The best submissions will be invited to submit a full-length paper in a Special Issue of the [IEEE Transactions on Field Robotics](https://www.ieee-ras.org/publications/t-fr).

 - Official Invitations sent: June 2025
-- Deadline of submission to IEEE T-FR: October 2025
+- Deadline of submission to IEEE T-FR: February 10, 2026

 # Context
 <div style="text-align: justify">